ada-url/ada/README.md

 ./cdemo
 ```

+### Command-line interface

+For more information about command-line options, please refer to the [CLI documentation](docs/cli.md).

 ### CMake dependency

 See the file `tests/installation/CMakeLists.txt` for an example of how you might use ada from your own
 CMake project, after having installed ada on your system.

-## Installation

-### Homebrew

-Ada is available through [Homebrew](https://formulae.brew.sh/formula/ada-url#default).
-You can install Ada using `brew install ada-url`.

 ## Contributing

 ### Building

-Ada uses cmake as a build system.
-It's recommended you to run the following commands to build it locally.
+Ada uses cmake as a build system, but also supports Bazel.
+It's recommended you to run the following
+commands to build it locally.

 Without tests: